aivarsk/aivarsk.github.io/mindset.md

 ---
 layout: page
-title: Opinionated programming
+title: On programming
 ---

+The guiding principle:

-**You should never take software design advice from anyone who hasn’t had to make a living selling software in a competitive arena.**
+> You should never take software design advice from anyone who hasn’t had to make a living selling software in a competitive arena.

 ## Buzzwords